nergalex/f5-aks-kic-lab/source/class3/module4/module4.rst

-LAB 2D: Canary or A/B Testing
+Exercise 4: Canary or A/B Testing
 ###############################

 .. contents:: Contents